InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 Good question!
 I have quite a lot of plans for that small game and this page too!

-First of all, I want to actually finish that game and give it a slightly bigger amount of polish than the arcanoid clone.
-This time I would like to have the final state of the project have animated ui and probably a less stellar main menu.
-I also want to add more variety and a few levels to make it more like a game and less like a tech-demo.
-At the same time, moving on to new projects is a healthy approach.
-So the development time will be limitted.
+First of all, this game isn't going to be an infinite investment.
+Projects need to end one day and this game is not an exception.
+I will refine the vision of the "final product" in the next post and set it as the goal with an appropiate time limit.

 Second of all, while the arcanoid thing was quickly turned into a short "what has been done" report, I think this project will have a more or less full-fledged devlog.
-I will reflect on the design decisions and share my progress as I keep moving forward.
-However, I also think I still will post small things too in order to share random cool findings!
+I will reflect on the design decisions and share my progress as I move forward.

 And of course...
 I will occasionally cleanup the `.css` and the `.html` templates to keep things fresh looking!
 You can follow the game development closely on GitHub right [here](https://github.com/InnocentusLime/quad-jam-2024).